How we craft our transport plan: resources and organization

 The right driver for every train

-Drivers are licensed to operate specific types of rolling stock on specific lines—even in the event of a strike.
+Every driver is authorized to operate a certain number of vehicles on specific lines—even in the event of a strike.
 For example:

-- a driver of conventional trains cannot operate a high-speed TGV train
+- a driver of TER conventional trains cannot operate a high-speed TGV train

 - a TGV driver authorized for the Paris-Bordeaux line cannot drive on the Paris-Lyon line